ipa320/ros-model-cloud/README.md

 gunicorn -k flask_sockets.worker wsgi:app
 ```

-To start the frontend in watch-mode, run:
+To start the frontend in watch-mode (will rebuild automatically if one of the files in the `static` folder changes), run in a new terminal:
 ```shell
 npm run watch
 ```

 Open http://127.0.0.1:8000 in a browser.

+All generated models will be saved in the folder `extractor-interface/models`.
+Temporary workspaces used for the extraction are created in the folder `extractor-interface/workspaces`.